broadinstitute/cromwell/README.md

 ### Configuring Spark Project

-When using Spark backend uncomment the following Spark configuration in the application.conf file
+When using Spark backend uncomment the following Spark configuration in the reference.conf file, which is available under `core/src/resources`

 ```conf
 Spark {